OwenDa/portfolio-1/README.md

     + Justified-text was retained after considering the text density and line-height.
   5. As point of both usability and accessibility, the site can be rotated and viewed in landscape mode on mobile devices.
   6. Full stops (US: Periods) after anchor closing tags were either (example: `Google Maps</a>.</p>`) were either removed or placed inside of the anchor element (example: `Google Maps</a></p>` or `Google Maps.</a></p>`).
 This prevents screen readers from annoucning "Dot" after reading the associated ARIA-label.
-  7. `aria-hidden=true` was used on the `#sit-name` div to prevent unhelpful and potentially confusing repition of links and information for screen-reader users.
+  7. `aria-hidden=true` was used on the `#site-name` div to prevent unhelpful and potentially confusing repition of links and information for screen-reader users.
+The reduces the Lighthouse accessibility score, however, it is more than justified by the real-world increase in accessibility.

 ## Performance
 Performance testing was carried out via the tools covered in [Testing](#testing).